Fort Marcy to Buffalo Thunder Resort, Santa Fe NM

-Race proceeds benefit Global Running Culture’s programs dedicated to improving the lives of our next generation through the power of sport, including the Global Footprints – Project Kenya initiative, the Pojoaque Pueblo Wellness Center Indoor Soccer Camp and the Global Footprints - Project Copper Canyon initiative.
+Race proceeds benefit Global Running Culture’s programs dedicated to bettering the lives of our next generation, including the Global Footprints – Project Kenya and Project Copper Canyon initiatives, and the Pojoaque Pueblo Wellness Center Indoor Soccer Camp.

 Online entries are now open at www.santafethunder.com/entry/.
 An early-entry discount is available until June 15, and for the fifth year, Global Running Culture extends its half-price entry discount to all Pueblo and Tribal members (send email to firstname.lastname@example.org).
 The early registration fees (until June 15, 2015) are: Half Marathon: $55, 5K: $30, 1-Mile Walk, $20.